Cataract

 When the opthalmologist looks into the dilated pupil by a microscope, he/she can see the clouded lens directly and evaluate the dimensions of the clouding.
 Since it is not possible to treat cataract with medication, it should be eliminated by surgery.

 Before surgery, an ultrasonographic examination (Biometer) is performed.
 Here, the lenght of the eye is measured.
 The opthalmologist can calculate the artifical lens power appropriate for the eye considering the data related with length together with other data.
 This lens is exchanged with the patient’s own clouded lens.
-Currently, this operation is performed with minimal section technique; the lens nucleus is degraded by ultrsound (Facoemulsification) and the remnants are cleaned by suction.
+Currently, this operation is performed with minimal section technique; the lens nucleus is degraded by ultrasound (Facoemulsification) and the remnants are cleaned by suction.